spack/spack/lib/spack/docs/tutorial_basics.rst

 Basic Installation Tutorial
 =========================================

-This tutorial will guide you through the process of installing software using Spack.
-We will first cover the `spack install` command, focusing on the power of the spec syntax and the flexibility it gives to users.
-We will also cover the `spack find` command for viewing installed packages and the `spack uninstall` command.
-Finally, we will touch on how Spack manages compilers, especially as it relates to using Spack-built compilers within Spack.
-We will include full output from all of the commands demonstrated, although we will frequently call attention to only small portions of that output (or merely to the fact that it succeeded).
-The provided output is all from an AWS instance running Ubuntu 16.04
+This tutorial shows you how to install software using Spack.
+We first cover the `spack install` command, focusing on the power of the spec syntax and the flexibility it gives to users.

+We then cover the `spack find` command for viewing installed packages and the `spack uninstall` command.

+Finally, we touch on how Spack manages compilers, especially Spack-built compilers within Spack.
+We will include full output from all the commands demonstrated, although we frequently call attention to only small portions of that output (or merely to the fact that it succeeded).
+All the provided output is from an AWS instance running Ubuntu 16.04

 .. _basics-tutorial-install: